The global market for sweet almond oil would touch US $160 million by 2025, according to a report (1). What is causing this increasing demand?

 Almond oil can rejuvenate the skin and improve your complexion.
 These properties might help reduce acne scars (4).

 The oil is replete with vitamin E that works wonders on your skin.
 It can treat acne and reduce inflammation.
-It achieves this by preventing lipid peroxidation that is caused by acne-causing bacteria (24).
+It achieves this by preventing lipid peroxidation that is caused by acne-causing bacteria.
+However, we need a better understanding of this vitamin to evaluate its effectiveness on skin health (7).

 The oil works for sunburns too.
-Topical almond oil prevents the structural damage caused by UV irradiation (27).
+Mice studies show that topical almond oil can prevent the structural damage caused by UV irradiation (9).
 Gentle application of the oil to the affected areas might help.

-Almond oil helps in reducing stretch marks too, although it was bitter almond oil that was found effective in this aspect.
-A 15-minute gentle massage with bitter almond oil during pregnancy may reduce the development of stretch marks (medically called striae gravidarum) (28).
+Almond oil also helps in reducing stretch marks, although bitter almond oil was found to be effective in this aspect.
+A 15-minute gentle massage with bitter almond oil during pregnancy may reduce the development of stretch marks (medically called striae gravidarum) (10).
 But we suggest you use almond oil only after consulting your doctor as it may lead to preterm birth.

-Regular application of and massage with almond oil may also reduce wrinkles and under-eye bags.
+Regular application of and massage with almond oil may also reduce wrinkles, under-eye bags, and dark circles.
 You can also apply almond oil for treating dark or chapped lips.
 But there is no scientific research to prove these benefits.

 Many people have sworn by the efficacy of almond oil in boosting hair and scalp health.
 But sufficient research is absent.